Shantanu2003-alt/ShantanuMishra-langgraph-MAT496/README.md

 I changed the threshold to summarize conversations exceeding 9 messages instead of the given 6 messages.
 I changed the given human messages to give 5 messages with personal details about me like my name, my studies and my interests.
-Also replaced the given question about Nick Bosa with a World War 2 question.
+Also I replaced the given question about Nick Bosa with a World War 2 question.

 Original source code file:
 https://github.com/Shantanu2003-alt/ShantanuMishra-langgraph-MAT496/blob/main/SourceCode/chatbot_summarization.ipynb